THE SPIRIT OF GRACE

 It is while digging deep into God’s Word that the Holy Spirit will open your eyes of understanding to the inexhaustible riches of grace.

-While seeking to know the things that have been freely given to you in Christ, the Holy Spirit may speak quietly to you in your heart, or audibly to you as though someone is by your side speaking to you.
-If it pleases the Holy Spirit, He may also employ other believers to speak to you and give you divine counsel.
+The Holy Spirit may speak quietly to you in your heart or audibly to you as though someone is by your side speaking to you.
+The Holy Spirit may also employ other believers to speak to you and give you divine counsel.

-While you cannot compel the Holy Spirit to speak to you in a certain way, however, you can position or make yourself ready to hear and obey His voice whichever way or means He chooses to speak to you.
+While you cannot compel the Holy Spirit to speak to you in a certain way; however, you can position or make yourself ready to hear and obey His voice whichever ways or means He chooses to speak to you.

 One of the primary ways to position yourself to hear the voice of the Holy Spirit is to still or quieten your mind.
 Your mind is naturally boisterous or agitated.
 Therefore, it needs to be quietened for you to hear the voice of the Holy Spirit in your spirit.